mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 voxels (after FWE-multiple comparison correction at the cluster level, p\<0.05), i.e., 6467 +/- 1547 mm3.

+To quantify functional specificity, we evaluated the tissue type of all significantly activated voxels (Fig. 8), with tissue type based on the unified segmentation results of the structural data (mean ME): Of all significantly activated voxels, $$71 \pm 8\ \%$$ resided in GM (mean and standard deviation over subjects and whole volume), $$2.2 \pm 0.5\ \%$$ and  $$1.9 \pm 0.9\ \%$$ at pial surface and GM/WM interface, respectively, $$5.7 \pm 2.7\ \%$$ in WM and
+$$13 \pm 3\ \%$$ in CSF, while for the remaining $$5.5 \pm 2.5\ \%$$ of
+significant voxels, tissue type could not be determined unambiguously.
+Notably, the subject with the smallest contour congruence (S5, Fig. 5C) had the second-highest gray-matter containment of significant voxels, indicating that geometric veracity was preserved close to activation sites relevant for this task.

 Spiral In/Out Analysis and Echo Combination
 -------------------------------------------

 We continue to present data from the same subject (S2) as in the high-resolution case, to facilitate comparison.
-All findings are generalizable over subjects, as detailed in the supplementary material (Fig. S2).
+All findings are generalizable over subjects, and we provide mean, SD, SFNR and t-maps of all slices for further dissemination in the supplementary material (SM 2).

-Overall, the differential t-contrast maps for the spiral in/out data resemble the activation patterns of the high-resolution spiral-out case.
+Overall, the differential t-contrast maps for the spiral in/out data resemble the activation patterns of the high-resolution spiral-out case (Fig. 9).
 This holds for all three derived in/out time series, i.e., the separate reconstructions of the in-part and the out-part, as well as their combination in the image domain via signal-weighted averaging (“in/out combined”).

 In terms of functional sensitivity, the in/out sequence provides higher peak t-values and cluster extents in the differential t-contrasts compared to the